shuhanmirza/shuhanmirza/README.md

 I craft scalable, distributed, and enterprise-grade products that solve real-world problems for millions of users.
 My contributions are battle-tested and I can manage cross-functional teams.

-I study, review, and write academic papers for fun.
+I actively contribute to open-source and academia.
 My research interests are Distributed Systems, Enterprise Blockchains, and Cryptography.

 📭 Reach Out: shuhan.mirza@gmail.com